NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida State Stats and Trends

-- Florida State has three wins against the spread in eight games this season.
+- Florida State has played eight games, with three wins against the spread.

-- The Seminoles have been underdogs by 2.5 points or more four times this season and have covered the spread twice.
+- This year, the Seminoles have two against the spread wins in four games as an underdog of 2.5 points or more.

-- Florida State's games this season have gone over the point total four times in eight opportunities (50%).
+- Florida State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- Florida State is 3-4 against the spread and 3-4 overall in games when it scores more than 16.3 points.
+- When Florida State scores more than 16.3 points, it is 3-4 against the spread and 3-4 overall.

-- When Florida State amasses more than 327.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- When Florida State totals over 327.8 yards, the team is 3-3 against the spread and 3-3 overall.

-- This year the Seminoles have turned the ball over 16 times, seven more than the Wolf Pack's takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.